Financial Assistance for Tank Repair and Replacement

 The Vermont Petroleum Cleanup Fund (PCF) offers financial assistance to residential tank owners toward the removal, replacement, or upgrade of both aboveground and underground fuel oil storage tanks.
 Qualified applicants may be eligible to receive up to $2,000 for an indoor tank, up to $3,000 for an outdoor tank, and up to $4,000 for an underground tank.
-The financial assistance program expenditure is capped at $400,000 per fiscal year (FY) from July 1 to June 30.
+The amount awarded is based on income and household size, and could range anywhere from $250 to $2000.
 Work completed prior to application approval is not eligible for financial assistance.
-More information on the Vermont Tank Financial Assistance Program can be found at the Agency of Natural Resources, Department of Environmental Conservation website found here.
+Homeowners can apply online by .
+You can also fill out a paper application, .
+More information on the Vermont Tank Financial Assistance Program can be found at the Agency of Natural Resources, Department of Environmental Conservation .

 Vermonters may also be eligible for funds for tank repairs through the Vermont Office of Economic Opportunity.
 Contact your local for more information.